yegor256/xdsd/_posts/2014/2014-04-13-no-obligations-principle.md

 {% picture http://img.xdsd.org/2014/04/big-lebowski-her-life-is-in-your-hands.jpg 0 The Big Lebowski (1998) by Joel Coen %}

 Implementation problems should be solved by team members on their own.
-SO, how do we accomplish this in XDSD?
+So, how do we accomplish this in XDSD?

 ## I Owe You Nothing